Harvest Brussels sprouts when they are ½ to 1¾ inches (1-4 cm) in diameter, green, and firm.

 - Leaves from the Brussels sprouts plant are edible but they are thicker and tougher than cabbage so they are best chopped and steamed for serving.

-More tips at How to Grow Brussels Sprouts.
+Growing tips: How to Grow Brussels Sprouts

 - Kitchen Garden Grower’s Guide Vegetable Encyclopedia